semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ### Chart

-- Pill switches are active.
+- Pills should be active while initial loading of the table.
-- The legend is replaced by “bones" of the same size with an indent of 16px.
-The "bone" is centered vertically towards the checkboxes.
-- If the legend is known in advance, we keep it.
+- The legend is replaced by Skeleton “bones" of the same size.
+But if the legend values are known in advance, show it while initial loading.
-- The chart is replaced with the skeleton state corresponding to the chart type.
+- The chart is replaced with the Skeleton corresponding to the chart type.
 See more in [Chart principles](/data-display/chart/).

 ![skeleton-chart](static/chart.png)

 ![skeleton-chart](static/chart-chart.png)

-### PanelSummary
+### Summary

-- Trends, information and additional links are not shown.
+- Do not show trends, information and additional links.
-- Info icons are active.
+- Info icons should be active while initial loading.
-- Icons inside the PanelSummary are replaced by a rectangle with the size of the icons.
+- Icons inside the PanelSummary are replaced with Skeleton “bones" with the same size.
-- The metrics are replaced by skeleton with line-height.
+- The values are replaced with Skeleton “bones" with the size of value's line-height.

 ![skeleton-summary](static/summary.png)

 ### Pills

 Pills are never disabled.
-They are always active so that the user can navigate to the tab he needs.
+They are always active (even while initial loading) so the user can navigate to the tab he needs.

 #### Pills with a number

-At the initial loading of the page, the counters in the pills are skeletonized.
-For more information on the stages of page loading, see [Web-performance](/patterns/web-performance/) 🙌🏻
+At the initial loading of the page, the counters in the pills can be skeletonized.
+For more information about the page loading, see [Web-performance](/patterns/web-performance/) 🙌🏻

 ![skeleton-pills](static/pills.png)

-#### Advanced pills 👑

-They are skeletonized by analogy with the PanelSummury:
+#### Big Pills

+Skeletonize them same way as Summury.

-- trends, information and additional links are not shown;
+- Do not show trends, information and additional links.
-- the metrics are replaced by skeleton with line-height.
+- The values are replaced with Skeleton “bones" with the size of value's line-height.

 ![skeleton-big-pills](static/big-pills.png)

-@## Terms of use
+@## Use in UX/UI

-**Use skeleton only for displaying dynamic information.** Information that can be shown at once and will not change should be shown immediately.
+**Use Skeleton only for displaying dynamic information.** Information that can be shown at once and will not change should be shown immediately.

 ![skeleton-heading](static/heading-yes-no.png)

-Static information should be shown in the form that it will have on the loaded page.
-It **should not be disabled**.
-The skeleton is enough to indicate the loaded page, there is no need for information to blink when it is loaded.
+Static information should be shown immediately. **It should not be disabled**.

 ![skeleton-info](static/info-yes-no.png)

-**Use the skeleton to display the changing page titles**.
-For example, for the project name or widget headers depending on something.
+**Use Skeleton to display the changing page titles**.
+For example, for the project name or widget title that depends on something.

-A good example is Industries in [CPC Map](https://www.semrush.com/cpc-map/).
-The content of each widget depends on the previous one.
-Therefore, it is not necessary to show the widget headers during loading.

 ![skeleton-dynamic-info](static/dynamic-yes-no.png)

-**Use skeleton for basic information**, and do not display additional information.
-Trends and tags for content are not shown.
+**Skeleton only main information**, and do not at all additional information. _For example, do not show trends and tags while initial loading of the page._

 ![skeleton-color](static/color-yes-no.png)

-**Icons should not be skeletonized separately from the text/links**, to which they relate.
-This spoils the appearance of the page.

-The exception is the icons that make important sense (like the SERP icons in PanelSummary).
+**Do not sekeleton icons separately from the text or links they belong to**.
+The exception is for the icons which represents main infromation.

 ![skeleton-link](static/link-yes-no.png)

-**Button-icons, checkboxes of table control need to be disabled.** Exceptions are cases when there are some tables inside dropdown (for example, recommendations for keywords in Post Tracking).
+**Buttons, checkboxes need to be disabled while initial loading of the table.**

 ![skeleton-table](static/table-yes-no.png)

-**Leave Info icons and tooltips active.** This way, during the download, the user will be able to read the information about what awaits him.
+**Show Info icons and tooltips.** So during the initial loading, the user will be able to read the information about the loading data.

 ![skeleton-tooltip](static/tooltip-yes-no.png)

-Load dropdowns and selects at once.
+Show dropdowns and selects immediately while initial loading.

 ![skeleton-dropdown](static/dropdown-yes-no.png)

-**Repeating skeleton elements should be shown maximum in three copies.** You should not increase the page load time by 100 svg lines in the table.
+**Do not add to much Skeleton "bones".** Add no more than three.
+Otherwise you'll increase the page load time.

 ![skeleton-count](static/count-yes-no.png)

-It would be great to show the skeleton immediately without showing the [Spin](/components/spin/) before.
-The exception to this case is the initialization of the tool.

-> 💡 This component is one of the components that displays the download and reaction to user actions in the interface.
-For general recommendations on such components, see the [Loading patterns](/patterns/loading-states/).
+> 💡 This component is one of the components that displays interface's reaction to user actions in the interface.
+For general rules on such components, see the [Loading patterns](/patterns/loading-states/).

 @page skeleton-api
 @page skeleton-code